pereztechseattle/github-token/README.md

 **So the user's value has doubled, which is what we would expect.**

-We can also derive a price for the project by:
+We can also derive a price for projectb's shares by:

 `2 ETH / 10 shares = 0.2ETH per share`